Financial Accounting IModule Details

 Course Description:

-5. Prepare Trial Balance, Income Statement, and Balance Sheet.
-Explain how adjustments (e.g. prepayments, accruals, etc.) affect the financial statements.
+(vi) Prepare Trial Balance, Statement of profit or loss, and Statement of financial position, demonstrating how post-trial balance adjustments (e.g. accruals, prepayments, etc.) affect the financial statements.

-8. Account for bad debts and allowance for doubtful debts.
+(vii) Account for irrecoverable debts and allowance for doubtful debts.

 Prerequisites: UU-Bsc-IND100-ZM, UU-FNT-103-ZM